Flood Advisory issued for Camden by NWS - News Break

 Flood Advisory issued for Camden by NWS

-Effective: 2021-07-12 17:14:00 EDT Expires: 2021-07-12 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Camden The National Weather Service in Mount Holly has issued a * Flood Advisory for West Central Burlington County in southern New Jersey Northwestern Camden County in southern New Jersey Northeastern Gloucester County in southern New Jersey * Until 1000 PM EDT. * At 643 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Effective: 2021-07-12 18:01:00 EDT Expires: 2021-07-12 22:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Camden The National Weather Service in Mount Holly has issued a * Flood Advisory for Northwestern Camden County in southern New Jersey Southeastern Delaware County in southeastern Pennsylvania South Central Montgomery County in southeastern Pennsylvania Southwestern Philadelphia County in southeastern Pennsylvania * Until 900 PM EDT. * At 526 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
 Between 0.5 and 1 inch of rain has already fallen in spots.
-An additional 1 to 2 inches is possible. * Some locations that may experience flooding include Cherry Hill, Evesham, Mount Laurel, Deptford, Voorhees, West Deptford, Glassboro and Lindenwold.
-This includes the following highways New Jersey Turnpike between exits 3 and 4.
-Interstate 76 in New Jersey between mile markers 0 and 2.
-Interstate 295 in New Jersey between mile markers 18 and 39.
-Interstate 676 in New Jersey near mile marker 0.
-Atlantic City Expressway between mile markers 40 and 44.alerts.weather.gov
+An additional 1 to 2 inches of rain is possible. * Some locations that may experience flooding include Philadelphia, Camden, Gloucester City, Chester, Yeadon, Palmyra, Folcroft, Swarthmore, Narberth, National Park, and East Lansdowne.
+This includes the following highways Interstate 95 in Pennsylvania between mile markers 6 and 26.
+Interstate 76 in Pennsylvania between mile markers 339 and 351.
+Interstate 76 in New Jersey near mile marker 3.
+Interstate 676 in Pennsylvania between mile markers 0 and 1.
+Interstate 676 in New Jersey between mile markers 1 and 4.
+Interstate 476 in Pennsylvania between mile markers 0 and 7.alerts.weather.gov

 Comments / 0